axoflow/axosyslog-core-docs/content/docs/chapter-install/configuring-mssql-server/_index.md

 Complete the following steps to configure your Microsoft SQL Server to enable remote logins and accept log messages from `syslog-ng`.

 1. Start the SQL Server Management Studio application.
-Select `Start \> Programs \> Microsoft SQL Server 2005 \> SQL Server Management Studio`.
+Select `Start >Programs >>icrosoft SQL Server 2005 > >L Server Management Studio`.

 2. Create a new database.